wemixarchive/go-wbft/README.md

              "name": "EcoSystem",
              "addr": "0xadd0000000000000000000000000000000000001",
              "numerator": 2500
-           }]},
-      "validators": ["0xadd0000000000000000000000000000000000002", ...]
+           }]}
     }
 ```

-`blockRewardBeneficiary` defines the address that will receive the block minting rewards consistently.
+- `blockRewardBeneficiary` defines the address that will receive the block minting rewards consistently.
-`targetValidators` should be less than or equals to `epochLength`.
+- `targetValidators` should be less than or equals to `epochLength`.
-`minStakers` should be less than or equals to `targetValidators`.
+- `minStakers` should be less than or equals to `targetValidators`.
+- `validators` in original QBFT config is removed because the validator set is defined in the extra field of genesis.json.
 ```
 type Staker struct {
     Addr      common.Address